tldr-pages/tldr/pages/common/mkcert.md

 `mkcert -install`

-- Generate certificate and private key for the given domain:
+- Generate certificate and private key for a given domain:

 `mkcert {{example.org}}`